dmallubhotla/deepdogdocker/README.md

 Run `just release./scripts/release.sh` to release.

-To update the poetry dependencies probably want something like `poetry add --lock` in the `src` directory
+To update the poetry dependencies probably want something like `poetry add --lock` in the `src` directory There's a justfile task for that as well.